 No trip to Cambodia, birding or otherwise, would be complete without a visit to the incomparable Angkor Wat complex.
 Surviving since the 12th century, this UNESCO World Heritage site is the largest religious monument in the world.
-Just six kilometers north of central Siem Reap, this stunning and diverse ancient architecture also offers world-class birding among its sprawling vegetated grounds.
-The open forests surrounding Angkor Wat provide easy birding and a gentle introduction on the first full day of our Cambodia tour.
+Just six kilometers north of central Siem Reap, this stunning and di-

-We'll begin the day early, arriving in the pre-dawn to look for Brown Boobok and Asian Barred Owlet.
+We'll begin the day early, leaving the hotel around 5 AM and arriving in the pre-dawn to look for Brown Boobok and Asian Barred Owlet.
 We'll then spend the rest of the morning birding the forested grounds and gardens.
-Angkor Wat, the main attraction of the Angkor Archaeological Park, is surrounded by mature dry forest and undergrowth, offering habitat for common species and the odd rarity, including: Oriental Darter, Hainan Blue, Taiga and Asian Brown Flycatchers, White-throated Rock-Thrush, Black Baza, Blue Rock Thrush, Forest Wagtail, Olive-backed Pipit, Greater Racket-tailed Drongo, Asian Barred Owlet, Coppersmith Barbet, Ashy Minivet, Yellow-browed and Pale-legged Leaf-Warbler, raucous Red-breasted and Alexandrine Parakeets, and White-crested Laughingthrush.
+Angkor Wat, the main attraction of the Angkor Archaeological Park, is surrounded by mature dry forest and undergrowth, offering habitat for common species and the odd rarity, including: Oriental Darter, Hainan Blue, Taiga and Asian Brown Flycatchers, White-throated Rock-Thrush, Black Baza, Blue Rock Thrush, Forest Wagtail, Olive-backed Pipit, Greater Racket-tailed Drongo, Coppersmith Barbet, Ashy Minivet, Yellow-browed and Pale-legged Leaf-Warbler, raucous Red-breasted and Alexandrine Parakeets, and White-crested Laughingthrush.

 By late morning, the birding will have cooled off and we'll spend the rest of the day touring the impressive ancient temples.
-Our local leader is also a licensed temple guide and we'll tour a few of the most spectacular and famous structures.
-Our day will end with a sunset at Angkor Wat and dinner in Siem Reap.
+Our local leader is also a licensed temple guide and we'll tour a few of the most spectacular and famous structures, including Ta Prohm, Bayon Temple, and Angkor Wat Temple

-Overnight at hotel in Siem Reap at a local hotel.
+Overnight in Siem Reap at the Sonalong Boutique Village and Resort.